yield-sync/specifications/v1-emp/Strategy Layer/Strategy.md

 ## Features

+1. Must store the address of EMP deployer

-1. Utilize an ERC-20 token <i>t</i> to keep track of position which is only mintable by an EMP
+2. Utilize an ERC-20 token <i>t</i> to keep track of position which is only mintable by an EMP

-2. Should return the amount of utilized tokens to be returned for each <i>t</i>

-3. Must return the value of total <i>t</i> of a wallet denominated in ETH
+3. Should utilize some ETH value service for each utilized token.

+4. Should utilize a Strategy Interactor.

 ```
 t = ERC-20 strategy position t